-Merchants deal with all types of fraud, but one that you might not be familiar with has to do with illegitimate affiliate conversions.
-The good news is that we’re going to teach you how to identify, prevent, and stop these affiliate scammers in their tracks.
+Merchants deal with all types of fraud.
+But illegitimate affiliate conversions might be new to you.
+The good news is that they are pretty rare, and we’re going to teach you how to identify, prevent, and stop affiliate scammers in their tracks.

 How Affiliate Scams Work

-Devious scammers will do anything to get paid for conversions.
+Affiliate scammers will do anything to get paid for conversions.
 A common method involves stealing credit cards and making fraudulent purchases using their affiliate link or code on your website.
-This may appear as an ordinary sale in your e-commerce platform, along with a conversion being reported on your Refersion dashboard.
+This may look like an ordinary sale in your e-commerce platform, which then shows up as an ordinary-looking conversion on your Refersion dashboard.

 However, after a short period of time, the rightful owner’s credit card company will chargeback the purchase to your store.
-The problem with this is that you may have already paid the fraudulent affiliate for the order.
-While this is a rare occurrence, if you follow the steps listed below you’ll be able to protect yourself from this kind of scam.
+Here are the steps to avoid this harrowing scenario.

-Real affiliates often have a following and want to be found online.
-Doing a simple internet or social media search will often verify that this person is real.
-If you come across their social media accounts, try to verify that the location they listed on their affiliate registration matches the info they have on their social media.
+- Following: Most affiliates have a built-in following.
+It comes with the territory.
+When you cross-check their social media accounts, try to verify that the location they listed on their affiliate registration matches the info they have on their social media.

-It’s a good idea to take a look at the first few orders made through a new affiliate.
+- Check your Dashboard for the first few orders made through a new affiliate.
 If an affiliate starts generating orders for big-ticket items shortly after creating their account, it’s probably a good idea to verify that those customers and orders are real.
-Another good habit is to keep an eye on the conversion rate of new affiliates.
-If the orders to clicks ratio is unusually high, you may want to make sure that all the orders are legitimate.

 Preventing The Scam Before It Happens